 - Knead dough: Turn the dough onto the lightly floured working surface and knead very briefly to obtain a smooth and soft dough.
 Only add the remaining water if necessary.

 - Wrap the dough into cling film and refrigerate for 20 - 30 minutes.

 Form and bake:

-- Slightly lift both parts of the circle from the table (while the heavier part of the empanada containing the filling still rests on the table) and press the edges together.
-You can slightly wet the edges with some water if you feel that they don't keep together properly, but I didn't find it necessary, it was a hot day and the dough was rather soft.
+- Form empanadas: Slightly lift both parts of the circle from the table (while the heavier part of the empanada containing the filling still rests on the table) and press the edges together.
+You can slightly wet the edges with some water if you feel that they don't keep together well, but I didn't find it necessary, it was a hot day, and the dough was rather soft.

 - Crimp: Place the empanada on the table again and crimp the edges by pressing them with a fork.
 Place the empanada on the baking tray.
 Repeat with all the remaining dough and filling.
 I had about 40 empanadas.

 - Bake for about 20 minutes or until golden brown and cooked through.
 Serve as suggested above.